On resolution of 1-dimensional foliations on 3-manifolds: Proof of Theorem B

-\begin{obs} {\rm The preceding proof makes it clear why Theorem~D is better suited to the proof of Theorem~A than the resolution theorem proved by McQuillan and Panazzolo in~\cite{danielMcquillan}.
-Since their statement uses weighted blow-ups, it is not clear that the transform of $X$ will still be holomorphic with a non-empty zero-divisor on a neighborhood of a persistent nilpotent singularity~$p$.
-In our case this claim is clear since only (standard) blow-ups are performed and they are all centered in the singular set of the associated foliation (actually we have only used one-point blow-ups).
-A similar result relying on the arguments in~\cite{danielMcquillan} is possibly true but it would require us to discuss in detail the resolution algorithm provided in \cite{P} upon which the work in~\cite{danielMcquillan} is built so as to check whether the transformed vector field still satisfies the above conditions.} \end{obs}
+\begin{obs} {\rm The preceding proof makes it clear why the first condition in Theorem~\ref{danielJDG}, namely the fact that each weighted blow up is strictly invariant with respect to the quasi-homogeneous filtration in question, would be indispensable if Theorem~B were to be proved by means of Theorem~\ref{danielJDG}.
+If the singularities of the associated foliation were ``reduced'' by an arbitrary choice of weighted blow ups, it would not be clear whether or not the transform of $X$ still is holomorphic with a non-empty zero-divisor on a neighborhood of a persistent nilpotent singularity~$p$.
+This issue does not appear in the above discussion since only standard blow-ups centered in the singular set of the corresponding foliations were used.} \end{obs}

-Corollary~B is an immediate consequence of Theorem~A while Corollary~C requires additional explanation.
+Corollary~C is an immediate consequence of Theorem~B while Corollary~D requires additional explanation.

-\begin{proof}[Proof of Corollary~C] This statement is actually more of a by-product of the proof of Theorem~\ref{teo_semi-complete} than a corollary of Theorem~A itself.
-Consider a compact manifold $M$ and a holomorphic vector field $X$ defined on $M$.
-Let $\fol$ denote the singular foliation associated with $X$ and assume for a contradiction that $\fol$ possesses a singular point $p$ which cannot be resolved by a sequence of blow-ups as in Theorem~A. In particular the linear part of $X$ at $p$ is nilpotent non-zero and $X$ is a representative of $\fol$ on a neighborhood of~$p$.
-We also denote by $S$ a formal separatrix of $\fol$ at~$p$ giving rise to a sequence of infinitely near (nilpotent) singular points.
+\begin{proof}[Proof of Corollary~D] Strictly speaking, this statement is actually more of a by-product of the proof of Theorem~\ref{teo_semi-complete} than a corollary of Theorem~B. Consider a compact manifold $M$ and a holomorphic vector field $X$ defined on $M$.
+Let $\fol$ denote the singular foliation associated with $X$ and assume for a contradiction that $\fol$ possesses a singular point $p$ which cannot be resolved by a sequence of blow-ups as in Theorem~B. Since finite sequences of (one-point) blow-ups as in Theorem~B change neither the compactness of $M$ nor the holomorphic nature of $X$, we can assume that $X$ admits the normal form~(\ref{normal_form_sc}).